ngtphat-towa/TimCoRetailManager/README.md

 31. Upgrading to .NET Core: Front-End Class Library ✔
 32. Upgrading to .NET Core: Back-End Class Library ✔
 33. Upgrading to .NET Core: From WebAPI to ASP.NET Core API ✔
+34. Upgrading to .NET Core: Adding JWT Authentication to Our API ✔